RexChiu/LHL-chatty-project/README.md

 - Ability to change username
 - Ability to have jpg/png/gifs inline with text
 - Ability to see the number of online users
+- Ability to see previous messages from other users